Last Modified: Jul 02, 2020

 Opened: Feb 15, 2019

-After a device finishes receiving a configuration sync from its peer or SSL profiles are modified, new connections to virtual servers are unable to complete TLS handshakes.
-If a device process a full (non-incremental) sync from the peer device, all SSL profiles are affected.
+After a device finishes receiving a configuration sync from its peer or SSL profiles are modified, new connections to virtual servers are unable to complete TLS handshakes for 5 seconds.
+If a device processes a full (non-incremental) sync from the peer device, all SSL profiles are affected.
 If only a few SSL profiles are modified, then only virtual servers that reference those SSL profiles are affected.
 The BIG-IP system logs this message: warning tmm: 01260009:4: Connection error: hud_ssl_handler:910: invalid profile (40)

 After the TCP handshake completes, the BIG-IP system responds to the client with a TCP FIN.
 As a result, new TLS connections to affected virtual servers fail for approximately 5 seconds before recovering without intervention, until the next configuration change occurs and causes TMM to start up another 5-second timer.

--- High Availability (HA) configured with two or more devices. -- One or more Client SSL profiles are modified, and these profiles are in use by a Virtual Server. -- A full config sync is triggered.
+-- High Availability (HA) configured with two or more devices. -- One or more Client SSL profiles are modified, and these profiles are in use by a virtual server.
+Note: Client SSL profiles are modified when an associated object (e.g., a certificate, a key, etc.) is updated. -- A full config sync is triggered.

 In the case where this occurs because you are directly modifying the SSL profile referenced by a virtual server (as opposed to it occurring because of a ConfigSync operation), you can avoid directly modifying SSL profile that's actively referenced by the virtual server, replacing the SSL profile used in the virtual server with a new one.
-1) Create a new SSL profile that has same configuration as a SSL profile currently in use (i.e., create a copy of the currently used SSL profile).
-2) Modify any parameters on the new SSL profile as you like.
-3) Assign the new SSL profile to the virtual server, and remove the old one.
-4) Once the new SSL profile is successfully attached to the virtual server, you may want to the delete old SSL profile.
+1. Create a new SSL profile that has same configuration as a SSL profile currently in use (i.e., create a copy of the currently used SSL profile).
+2. Modify the parameters on the new SSL profile as needed.
+3. Assign the new SSL profile to the virtual server, and remove the old one.
+4. Once the new SSL profile is successfully attached to the virtual server, you may want to the delete old SSL profile.